WebAssembly Binary vs WebAssembly Text: Which Should You Use?

 Pros

-• ✓ Useful for debugging and learning WASM internals
+• ✓ Ideal for diffing, code review, and learning wasm internals

 Cons